blacktop/docker-elastic-stack/README.md

 ### Credits

-Heavily (if not entirely) influenced by all the elasitc official docker images
+Heavily (if not entirely) influenced by all the elastic official docker images

 ### Todo